-6.3.1.1.6 Absolute Calibration and Drift Monitoring and Correction

-After applying the corrections listed in the previous paragraphs, the Cal/Val activities listed in Table 6-2 will be implemented.
-Post-launch absolute calibration and drift correction of the radiometer is centered on the measurements of three external targets: Cosmic Microwave Background (CMB), ocean and Antarctica ice sheets.
-By applying these reference targets the absolute error and drift of the brightness temperature measurements is corrected to less than 0.4 K (this requires that the radiometer is to be calibrated with accuracy of better than 2 K in the prelaunch phase, see Section 5.3.1.1.1).
+6.3.1.6 Absolute Calibration and Drift Monitoring and Correction centered on the measurements of three external targets: Cosmic Microwave Background (CMB), ocean and Antarctica ice sheets.
+By applying these reference targets the absolute error and drift of the brightness temperature measurements is corrected to less than 0.4 K (this requires that the radiometer is to be calibrated with accuracy of better than 2 K in the pre-launch phase, see Section 5.3.1.1.1).
 The radiometer will acquire data in high data rate mode (RFI detection) over the external calibration targets in order to calibrate all sub-channels for optimal RFI detection and removal.